objektwerks/pwa.pool/README.md

 Scenarios
 ---------
-1. If Licensee not saved on client:
+1. If Licensee not saved on client, user must:
     1. Sign In with license and email; or
-    2. Sign Up with email
+    2. Sign Up with email.
-2. If Licensee saved on client, yet not activated:
+2. If Licensee saved on client, yet not activated, user must:
-    1. Activate Licensee with saved license and email
+    1. Activate Licensee with license and email.
-3. If Licensee saved on client and activated:
+3. If Licensee saved on client and activated, client must:
-    1. auto Sign In with license and email
+    1. Sign In with license and email.
-4. List | Add | Update pool, surface, pump, timer, timersetting, heater, heatersetting, cleaning, measurement, chemical, supply, repair
+4. If Licensee saved on client and licensee deactivation requested, user must:
-5. If Licensee saved on client and licensee deactivation requested:
+    1. Deactivate License with license and email.
-    1. Deactivate License with license and email
+5. User will list, add and update entities.

 Rest
 ----